eliseodesign/eliseodesign/README.md

 Frontend Developer - Learning a bit of backend

-I'm a self-taught developer, student of engineering in software development at the "Escuela Superior Franciscana" I've experience in frontend web development, with knowledge also in backend development.
+I'm a frontend dev, software student in the "Escuela Superior Franciscana" I've experience in frontend web development, with knowledge also in backend development.